oresat/oresat-olaf/docs/canopen.rst

 -----

-Both EDS and DCF are used to document and configure a CANopen device as well as generate code the OD for software / firmware.
+Both EDS and DCF are used to document and configure a CANopen device as well as generate code for the OD for software / firmware.

 The ``eds-editor`` GUI from the `eds-utils`_ project can be used to edit, view, manipulate EDS and DCF files.

 EDS (Electronic Data Sheet)
 ***************************